 Most of the features within the Precinct exist as ruins and are likely to contain archaeological material.
-Collier's Homestead, Curley's Hut, Coppins Homestead, the Argyle Ruins and the Glenburn Homestead are all likely to yield information pertaining to 19th Century pastoral life, including the day-to-day subsistence of the average pastoral family.
-However, it is unlikely that any of the features would yield information that would contribute to an understanding of the ACT's cultural history beyond what is already known.
+Collier's Homestead Ruins & Orchard, Curley's Homestead Site & Orchard, Coppin's Homestead Ruins, the Argyle Homestead Ruins and the Glenburn Homestead are all likely to yield information pertaining to 19th Century pastoral life, including the day-to-day subsistence of the average pastoral family.
+However, it is unlikely that any of the features would significantly yield information that would contribute to an understanding of the ACT's cultural history beyond what is already known.
 Everyday lifestyles and information pertaining to women and children in the past has been an area of interest, particularly academic interest since the 1970s and is still identified as an important subject.
 While this information is likely to be significant to the fields of archaeology and history it is questionable whether it will be to a great enough extent to make a significant addition to the cultural history of the ACT.